allefeld/htcondor-matlab/README.md

 – The 3rd column shows the last secondary message since the last primary message.
 – In the 4th column, jobs that have Matlab error messages are marked with ‘∗’.
-Jobs which exited successfully are marked with ‘+’, which exited with an error are marked with ‘-’, and which crashed are marked with ‘~’.
-Additionally the HTCondor job status is indicated by one of the letters ‘I’ = idle, ‘R’ = running, ‘X’ = removed, ‘C’ = completed, or ‘H’ = on hold.
+Jobs that exited successfully are marked with ‘+’, that exited with an error are marked with ‘-’, and that crashed are marked with ‘~’.
+The HTCondor job status is indicated by one of the letters ‘I’ = idle, ‘R’ = running, ‘X’ = removed, ‘C’ = completed, or ‘H’ = on hold.
 – The 5th column shows the HTCondor job identifier in the form ClusterId.ProcId.
 – The 6th column shows the last event from the HTCondor log (excluding ‘image